philipe-go/unity-fuji/README.md

 **Section 1: About the Game**

       This game is a type of blockbreaker with a tranquil atmosphere designed as first assignment for the course Game Engine I. This project was done during one week and is not totally complete.
+This game will be redesigned in the future to correct bugs and implement features that were not implemented on this version.

 **Section 2: About the Manual**